driving-direction

 When using verbal directions, the examiner will also show them a diagram before setting off.

-If the candiate forgets the directions they are allowed to ask the examiner to confirm them as they drive along.
 If road signs are obscured, say by an overhanging tree or a parked vehicle, the examiner will intervene and say, 'the sign's obscured here but you're meant to take the next left'.

 The independent driving section isn't meant to test candidates navigating skills – if they take a wrong turn or get lost it won't count against them.
 It's more to do with letting them show their ability to drive safely without constant direction from their instructor or examiner.
-Though of course if they get flustered and make a driving fault during this section, such as excessive hesitation at a junction then this will be marked as a fault.

 Does this mean that the test will take longer or cost more?

-The test will stay same length of approxiamately 40 minutes, as the addition of the 10 minutes of independent driving will be balanced out by the fact that one of the manouevres has been dropped.
+The test will stay same length of approxiamately 40 minutes, as the addition of the 20 minutes of independent driving will be balanced out by the fact that one of the manouevres has been dropped.

 Will this make the test more difficult and mean I've got less chance of passing?

 During early trials of the new test, the pass rate did drop noticeably.
-But the DSA claim that the new version will have a similar pass rate to the current test (pass rates vary between test centres but the national average is about 45%).
+But the DVSA claim that the new version will have a similar pass rate to the current test (pass rates vary between test centres but the national average is about 45%).

 People who struggle with manoeuvres might actually find the test easier, as there's less chance of failing by mounting the kerb during an ill-judged reverse around a corner.